Magic Circle – How & Why it Works

 Images 21 and 22: Grab the tail of the magic circle and firmly pull the tail tight.
 You can pull on this tail as much as you want, it won’t ruin the integrity of your crochet magic circle.

-And there you have it!
-You now have created a crochet magic circle using this tutorial.
-You can continue on creating your crochet project in the round as you normally would.
 You can either slip stitch to close and then chain to start your next round or you can continue placing stitches on top of the single crochets you’ve just made in a spiral.
 That part is up to you (or the pattern you’re following)!

 I know when it’s broken down into steps and images, it can seem like a really long and daunting process.
 I promise, though, that with each time you create a crochet magic circle, it will get faster and easier.